Tommykaf/binary-regex-parser/README.md

 # binary-regex-parser

-A program tto find regex patttterns in binary files.
+A program tto find regex patterns in binary files.

 ## Usage

 ### Binary RegEx Expressions
-The RegEx are binary and in Hexadecimal, this means tthat charactes come in groups of two.
+The RegEx are binary and in Hexadecimal, this means that charactes come in groups of two.

 For Example:
-    Unlike in regular RegEx, in the pattern "AA+" tthe "+" character relates to the preceding "AA".
+    Unlike in normal RegEx, in the pattern "AA+" the "+" character relates to the preceding "AA".

 All Regex expressions passed as arguments to the program must be in that format.